stuartmac/czekolada/README.md

 # czekolada: a thin layer around Slivka

-Czekolada is a lightweight GUI for running Slivka services and inspecting jobs, developed by the CSB group at Genentech Inc.
+Czekolada is a lightweight GUI for running Slivka services and inspecting jobs, developed by the Computational Structural Biology (CSB) group at Genentech Inc.

 ## Development